Sample answer: CSSA Trial 2021

 For copyright reasons, we cannot reproduce the CSSA question in its entirety.
 It consisted of two passages: Source A was an extract from an op-ed piece by Kyle Harper in the New York Times, February 15 2021, titled Ancient Rome Has an Urgent Warning for Us; Source B was an extract from How Do We Learn From History?
 (2005) by the ex-President of the American Historical Association James J. Sheehan.
 This sample answer does not claim to be definitive; it is important to remember that History Extension allows great latitude in the structure and content of students' responses, as long as they are 'comprehensive, logical, and sustained'.
 The answer was hand-written in 60 minutes and then typed up.
 Only minor corrections (spelling errors) were made.

 The question was To what extent have the reasons people study history changed over time?
-Use Sources and and at least ONE other source to support your argument.
+Use Sources A and B and at least ONE other source to support your argument.

 Students had one hour to write their answer.